 During the 1920s and 1930s, Newman met or corresponded with many of those bishops who at the time headed autocephalous churches deriving from the Old Catholic, Eastern and Oriental Orthodox communions.
 “Sympathising with these Bishops and their Churches on account of acts of persecution, or semi-persecution, which many of them had sustained at the hands of the Anglicans, and being attracted to œcumenical ideals [which were, of course, also inculcated in the Catholic Apostolic Church], he saw, in what he himself calls “non-Ultramontane Catholicism”, a potential instrument for assisting the process of Christian Unity by the provision of a “bridge” between Roman Catholicism, Eastern Orthodoxy, and even Protestantism of the Anglican and Lutheran types.
 Eventually, he arrived at the view that the various lines of Apostolic Succession must have been permitted to overflow their normal boundaries, and to have been preserved, sometimes merely by a thread, for the furtherance of the Divine Plan.”

 It was therefore to the independent sacramental churches that he turned, “I suppose that I am one of the very few who entered the movement after very mature consideration, and well knowing the isolation, frustration, and ignominy, not to mention persecution, which such a step would entail.
 But I did so feeling sic Deus vult.”
-Having previously served as Ecclesiastical Protonotary to Archbishop J. Churchill Sibley of the Orthodox Catholic Church, de Willmott Newman was ordained to the priesthood by Bishop James Columba McFall of the Old Roman Catholic Church of Great Britain at his own private oratory in South Harrow on 23 October 1938, and was in the following year adopted as priest of the small group in Hounslow calling themselves The Old Catholic Orthodox Church.
+During the 1930s he had been associated with the Universal Patriarch-Archbishop James Bartholomew Banks, and may even have been ordained priest by him, though this relationship seems to have ended definitively.
+He subsequently served as Ecclesiastical Protonotary to Archbishop J. Churchill Sibley of the Orthodox Catholic Church. de Willmott Newman was ordained to the priesthood by Bishop James Columba McFall of the Old Roman Catholic Church of Great Britain at his own private oratory in South Harrow on 23 October 1938, and was in the following year adopted as priest of the small group in Hounslow calling themselves The Old Catholic Orthodox Church.
 This group had seceded from the Old Roman Catholic Church of Great Britain on doctrinal grounds in 1925.
 As de Willmott Newman explained, “In doctrine those of the Churches of this Movement seemed to avoid the heresies and lawlessness of Anglicanism, and also the un-Scriptural excesses of Romanism; and indeed were often not far removed from the theology of the Catholic Apostolic Church.
 It was not at all unknown for a CAC lay member, who felt so called, to enter the Anglican ministry, and this in no way offended CAC principles, inasmuch as they regarded the whole of the baptised as constituting the One Holy Catholic and Apostolic Church.”

 Bishop McFall, who was resident in Ireland, released de Willmott Newman from his jurisdiction soon after ordaining him, and so the new priest approached Archbishop Arthur Wolfort Brooks (Mar John Emmanuel), Primate of the Apostolic Episcopal Church, seeking episcopal oversight.
 On 8 October 1941, Mar John Emmanuel accepted the office of Presiding Bishop of the Old Catholic Orthodox Church.
 On 26 October he issued a Brief constituting de Willmott Newman as Abbot Nullius of St Albans in the Order of Corporate Reunion, and on 30 October appointed him Archpriest and Vicar General of the Old Catholic Orthodox Church in Europe.
 In “A Twig on the Tree of Life” de Willmott Newman wrote, “Thus did the faithful remnant of the Movement started in England by Archbishop Mathew, who derived his Orders from the Old Catholic Archiepiscopal See of Utrecht, come under the jurisdiction of a Bishop in America whose Orders were derived from the Uniate Patriarchate of Babylon in far-off Chaldea.”
 Mar John Emmanuel was generous in his support, too, sending frequent consignments of Holy Oils across the Atlantic for the use of the church.